bucc-dev/bucc-webapp-admin-backend/README.md

  *
  * @throws {ErrorHandler} If the user does not have the required permission.
  */
-await checkUserPermission(req.user, 'users', 'view', scope, targetUserId);
+await checkUserPermission(req.user, 'users', 'read', scope, targetUserId);

 ```
 ## What is left?

 - Controller and routes for course_materials
 - Controller and routes for announcements
-- Controller, routes and setup of web socket for real-time (if necessary), for notifications
+- setup of web socket for real-time (if necessary), for notifications
 - Testing
 - API Documentation using swagger
 - Email for the bucc web app